Underlying model for understanding why peak states exist and what causes them

 “Our model not only allows us to predict phenomena to our knowledge never before discovered, but also to invent new techniques from our understanding of the underlying principles.“

-Peak States and the Developmental Events Model
+Peak states and the Developmental Events Model

-In Volume 1, I introduced the ‘developmental events model for peak states, abilities, and experiences’.
+In Volume 1 of Peak States of Consciousness, we introduce the ‘developmental events model for peak states, abilities, and experiences’.
 Simply stated, the model says that all peak states, abilities, and experiences are acquired during key events in our development as a sperm, egg, zygote, fetus, and baby.
 The states are gained when the growing, developing organism becomes complex enough to incorporate them.
 If there was trauma at these events, later on in life when we move towards having these states, the associated pain gets triggered and we move away from the states, automatically and generally without conscious awareness.
 It’s very much like teaching a rat to avoid areas of their cage that induce an electric shock.
 If these and related events are experienced with mild trauma, these states (and abilities) will come and go during our lifetime, depending on outside circumstances and our use of spiritual or shamanic practices.
 If these key events are experienced with extreme trauma, it becomes nearly impossible to access these states no matter what techniques or circumstances we use or encounter.

 The model implies that any particular state can be restored by healing the trauma that occurred during the key (and related) developmental events.
 This actually works for most people, making us quite confident of our model.
 Note, however, that implementing this idea requires very effective trauma healing techniques, a map of relevant developmental events and a way to get to the traumas.
 The volumes in this series define the key developmental events that we know of, methods for accessing these events, and a variety of healing modalities.